 The use of the correct assembly at set-up, the correct club path for each shot; and how to create and hold the right angles and through the use of the body, move the weight of the club to release those angles and deliver the correct strike to control ball speed, flight and spin.

 The use of the correct assembly at set-up to ensure each player is able to maintain the connection between their torso, arms and putter, that will enable the player to move weight of the putter on the right path (for them) and deliver a consistent strike; whilst most importantly, maintaining connection (mentally) with the hole.

-To truly deliver game improvement, technical essentials and individual preferences must be accompanied by the right mental skills; course management strategies, the ability to play with patience and under pressure and make good decisions.
-My course / game managament approach assists players in building these mental skills through a guided process of self-discovery and application, to lower scores and get the most out of each round they play.
+To truly deliver game improvement, technical essentials and individual preferences must be accompanied by the right mental skills, course management strategies, the ability to play with patience; and make good decisions whilst under pressure.
+My course / game managament approach assists players in building these mental skills through a guided process of self-discovery and application; that will ultimatley lower your scores and get the most out of each round you play.